nefilim/SNSMonitor/README.md

 SNSMonitor
 ==========

 HTTP(s) service to consume SNS Notifications.
-The primary goal was to keep Chef's view in sync with EC2 Auto Scale groups created by CloudFormation.
+The primary motivation for creating this is to keep Chef's view in sync with EC2 Auto Scale groups (created by CloudFormation).

 Integrated **x-amz-sns-message-type** types: